ECronin1973/computer_infrastructure/README.md

 - **AI Assistance:**
   Microsoft Copilot was used throughout the project to refine documentation, structure sections, and ensure clarity in presenting results and limitations.
 Copilot’s support helped strengthen transparency and alignment with assessment criteria.

+  - **Grammarily Editor** was used to proofread and enhance the readability of documentation sections.

 ---

-### Personal Reflection
+## Personal Reflection

-This project reinforced the importance of writing clean, concise, and reproducible code.
-Copilot assisted with code generation, but outputs were simplified and refined for clarity.
-By focusing on transparency, diagnostics, and reviewer guidance, the final workflow is both efficient and easy to understand.
+Working on this project deepened my appreciation for writing code that is not just functional, but also clean, concise, and reproducible.
+While Copilot offered helpful code suggestions, I took care to distil and polish the results for maximum clarity.
+Prioritising transparency, thorough diagnostics, and clear guidance for reviewers transformed the workflow into a streamlined process that anyone can follow with ease.

-I found the automation section particularly challenging at first, as the workflow initially only saved the files in memory rather than committing them to the repository.
-To overcome this, I reverted to practicing with the **GitHub Actions Practice Workflow**, which provided a simpler environment to test triggers and outputs.
-Once this practice workflow was running correctly, I built on it step by step, researching various aspects of GitHub Actions until the full automation pipeline worked as intended.
-This iterative approach highlighted the value of experimentation, incremental learning, and persistence when tackling new infrastructure tasks.
+The automation section proved to be a real puzzle at first, since the workflow stubbornly kept files in memory instead of committing them to the repository.
+To crack this, I returned to basics with the GitHub Actions Practice Workflow, a simpler playground for testing triggers and outputs.
+As I got this practice flow humming, I layered on new features one at a time, diving into GitHub Actions documentation and experimenting until the full automation pipeline finally clicked.
+This hands-on, stepwise process underscored just how powerful experimentation, steady learning, and persistence can be when facing unfamiliar infrastructure challenges.

 During early runs of the automation workflow, I repeatedly encountered the following error messages: